Immerse Yourself in the Culture!

 Hosting a Japanese Student

-Each year GESCA also selects three families to host students from Ebetsu from early January until early February.
-Criteria include:
+Each year GESCA selects families to host students from Ebetsu for one month, from early January until early February.

 - Having a student at home who is studying Japanese.